 New Zealand Wind Prospecting

-Wind farm development is increasing in New Zealand (NZ) with the focus of the energy industry shifting towards renewable energy sources.
-NZ has an excellent wind resource making it ideal for wind power generation.
-Our wind energy prospecting techniques were developed and tested in NZ and have successfully been used to identify existing wind farm projects and potential sites for new wind farms.
-These modelling techniques have not been applied within the wind farm industry in NZ before and could be an excellent resource for any company wanting to find land for new wind farm projects in New Zealand.
+New Zealand has an excellent wind resource, making it ideal for wind power generation, but wind prospecting using traditional tools often requires costly and time-consuming preliminary field research in order to locate a suitable site.
+Our new advanced spatial modelling tools can provide a fresh perspective on these questions, allowing the developers to save up to two year time and $5 million dollars right at the beginning of the project.
+Our wind energy prospecting techniques were developed and tested in New Zealand and have successfully been used to identify existing wind farm projects and potential sites for new wind farms.
+These modelling techniques have not been applied within the wind farm industry in New Zealand before and could be an excellent resource for any company wanting to find land for new wind farm projects in New Zealand.

 Using spatial data modelling techniques our prospecting tool takes the variables that influence wind farm site selection in NZ and combines them into one map that can be used to identify suitable wind farms locations.
 The spatial variables considered in this model are wind speed, terrain, elevation, proximity to roads, proximity to power lines, population density, distance from built up areas, distance from waterways, and consideration for land use and conservation areas.
 Predictive maps of these variables were created in a GIS and were weighted and combined using fuzzy logic modelling tools.
 All spatial data used in this model is held by Kenex and came from a number of different organisations including Aurecon, DOC, GNS Science, NIWA, and Terralink.